gregtwallace/certwarden.com/docs/3_user_interface/6_order_queue.md

 in the process of being fulfilled, or are awaiting fulfillment.
 All workers for this work type will always be shown, even if idle.

-This work type is specifically LeGo working with an ACME Server to actually get a certificate issued.
+This work type is specifically Cert Warden working with an ACME Server to actually get a certificate issued.

 Waiting jobs will be worked according to their priority.
 Manually placed